Toxins in Organic Food: Uncovering the Simple Truth

 E. coli was found in almost 10% of the organic produce samples they examined versus in 1.6% of that found in regular produce, indicating that organic food might contain surprises you did not bargain for.

 Look at the chart below to see why organic food is not as perfect as many would have you believe.
 For one, they are grown with pesticides and fungicides.
-Otherwise, most crops would be eaten before they made it to the store.
+Otherwise, most crops would be eaten before they arrived at the store.

 Source: www.acsh.org

-So the moral of the story is to check everything before you buy it, and then make sure you wash your products thoroughly so that they don’t have anything you would not think twice about putting into your body.
+The moral of the story is to check everything before you buy it and then wash your products thoroughly so that they don’t contain anything you would not think twice about putting into your body.

 Articles for Nurturing Intellect and Soul